Do I need equipment breakdown coverage?

 Equipment breakdown coverage does not apply to equipment breakdown caused directly by perils such as the following:

-What are some examples of losses that would be covered under an equipment breakdown endorsement?
+What are some examples of covered losses under an equipment breakdown endorsement?

-Equipment breakdown coverage provides an easy and cost-effective way to protect your home’s valuable equipment against mechanical, electrical and pressure system breakdowns.
-It’s a smart solution to bridge the coverage gaps of standard homeowners policies and other warranties.
+Equipment breakdown coverage provides an easy and cost-effective way to protect your valuable equipment against mechanical, electrical and pressure system breakdowns.
+It’s a smart solution to bridge the coverage gaps of standard business and home insurance policies and other warranties.

 Talk to your insurance representative today to find out about available equipment breakdown coverage options.
-Protect your home with just a few extra dollars added to your monthly premium.
+Protect your home or business with just a few extra dollars added to your monthly premium.

 No coverage is provided by this summary, nor can it be construed to replace any provision of your policy.
 You should read your policy for complete information on the coverages you are provided.
 If there is any conflict between the Policy and this summary, THE PROVISIONS OF YOUR POLICY SHALL PREVAIL.